front-end-carioca/fec-2015/README.md

 `npm install`

-3 - Agora instale as dependencias do bower:
+3 - Agora instale as dependencias do bower: (Caso use)

 `bower install`